noahpresler/React-Tutorial/README.md

 # Step 0: Hello World
 Click on fork in the top right of the CodePen UI.
 This will create your own version of this pen for you to access later!
 Click on the title "Step 0: Hello World" to rename it.

+When you click run, you'll notice that the bottom portion of the window, the equivalent of a browser, is filled with grey and the words "Hello World".

+Let's go over how this works.

 # Step 1: My First Meme
 # Step 2: The Meme Component
 # Step 3: The Mapping of the Memes